Filk-cyber/HAMMER/README.md

     --save_data_folder data/hotpotqa
 ```
 Among them, `--raw_data_folder` specifies the folder containing the raw data, and `--save_data_folder` specifies the folder where development and testing data will be saved.
+## Evaluation
+HAMMER needs to go through the following four steps to evaluate performance.
+If you are only interested in the final results, you can directly use the final test dataset `hotpotqa_test1000ideal_with_reasoning_chains_fakenum1_linear_w0.4.json` in step 4 and evaluate performance by running the provided commands.
 ### Step 1
 First, run `add_wronganswer.py` to obtain the error answer, then run `add_orifake.py` to obtain the misinformation, and finally `run addCtxs.py`  to format the error information obtained.
 ### Step 2